E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Introduction

-Currently, research in this field has primarily focused on three main avenues: \textbf{modifying position embeddings, attention mechanisms, and the long input sequence itself}.
-The first group of methods, known as \textbf{length extension}, involves adjusting the position embeddings of LLMs to accommodate longer context extensions.
-This typically involves selecting a large base value for RoPE~\cite{su2024roformer} and then continuing pretraining or fine-tuning on the target length.
-While these methods effectively extend the length of LLMs with minimal model changes (\textbf{\textit{T1}}\&\textbf{\textit{T3}}), they typically incur substantial computational costs during both training and inference (\textbf{\textit{T2}}).
-For instance, even with the ability to extend sequence lengths to 2M, as seen in LongRoPE~\cite{dinglongrope}, enormous resources are required to train and deploy the model, and inference times can be prohibitively long for extended sequences.
-As opposed to the first group, the second one, dubbed \textbf{sparse attention}, replaces full attention in LLMs with local attention or a combination of global and local attention.
-This approach significantly reduces the quadratic complexity associated with full attention, even achieving linear complexity in theory (\textbf{\textit{T2}}).
-However, a notable concern with sparse attention is its potential to neglect informative history, as certain tokens may not be attended to during the attention calculations (\textbf{\textit{T1}}).
-Moreover, since LLMs are not originally pretrained with sparse attention, adapting them to sparse attention may require extensive training or fine-tuning (\textbf{\textit{T3}}).
-Different from the previous two groups that change the LLMs, the third group of strategies directly compresses the input sequence to reduce its length (\textbf{\textit{T2}}), which can be further divided into two subcategories.
-The first subgroup, known as \textbf{hard prompt compression}—exemplified by methods such as Retrieval-Augmented Generation (RAG)~\cite{ding2024survey} and LLMLingua~\cite{jiang2023llmlingua}—tends to process compression and inference in a two-step manner.
+\textbf{Prompt Compression}: The third group of strategies directly compresses the input sequence to reduce its length (\textbf{\textit{T2}}), which can be further divided into two subcategories.
+The first subgroup, known as \textbf{hard prompt compression}—exemplified by methods such as Retrieval-Augmented Generation (RAG)~\citep{ding2024survey} and LLMLingua~\citep{jiang2023llmlingua}—tends to process compression and inference in a two-step manner.
 As a result, any loss of information or introduction of irrelevant content during the compression stage may adversely affect performance in the subsequent inference step (\textbf{\textit{T1}}).
-Alternatively, the second subgroup considers \textbf{soft prompt compression}, which summarizes long contexts into embedding vectors.
+Alternatively, the second subgroup considers \textbf{soft prompt compression}, which summarizes long contexts into embedding vectors~\citep{chevalier2023adapting,tan2024lloco}.
 However, utilizing LLMs in these approaches to directly generate sentence-level embeddings diverges from their original pretraining objective of next token prediction.
 Consequently, achieving satisfactory performance in this context often demands rigorous training or fine-tuning to align the model's capabilities with the new objective (\textbf{\textit{T3}}).